 NOTE: ‘Man with a Movie Camera’ is in the public domain in Russia according to article 1281 of Book IV of the Civil Code of the Russian Federation No. 230-FZ of December 18, 2006 and article 6 of Law No. 231-FZ of the Russian Federation of December 18, 2006 (the Implementation Act for Book IV of the Civil Code of the Russian Federation).

-Several shots in the film have been flopped or ‘reversed’, particularly the famous opening sequence [00:02:22] of the giant camera where you can clearly see the back to front lettering “LE PARVO”.
-All of the close-up shots of lenses (eg final image of the ‘Cine-Eye’ below), except one [00:33:48], and all the cranking side close-ups of the camera, except one [00:37:56 – but this has MK cranking backwards!], are also ‘reflected’.
+A number of the images in the film have been ‘reversed’, particularly the famous opening sequence [00:02:23] where you can clearly see the back to front lettering “LE PARVO”.
+All of the close-up shots of lenses (eg final image below), except one [00:33:48], and all the cranking side close-ups of the camera, except one [00:37:57 – but this has MK cranking backwards!], have also been ‘reversed’.
 Some of the lens shots could have been into mirrors, but I have not found out why the others were done in this way.
 Artistic reasons perhaps, as the reversed images are too consistent to be editing mistakes.
+Graham Roberts, in ‘The Man with The Movie Camera Film Companion’, states that one of the cranking shots in the BFI print of the film (of the ‘drunk’ waking up [00:11:23 on]) is also upside down, but this is not the case in the Lobster Films version.

 Most of the sequence on the Carousel is ‘reversed’.
 Presumably for artistic reasons again, perhaps to contrast with the motorcycles going around the track in the opposite direction.
 You can easily tell as the crank handle should be on the left in the screenshot below, not the external viewfinder and maker’s plate!

-This ‘reversing’ or ‘flopping’of scenes and images has seldom been mentioned in all the various sources I have read.
+This ‘reversing’ of scenes and images has never been commented on in all the various sources I have read.
+Perhaps no one has noticed!
 Graham Roberts, in ‘The Man with The Movie Camera Film Companion’, p.
-58, notes that one cranking view of the camera during the ‘drunk waking up’ scene at the beginning of the film is ‘flipped’ or upside down (BFI version, but not in the Lobster Films version which is based on Vertov’s own print).
-Professor Vlada Petrić in his detailed analysis of the film (see reference below) also comments on this topic.
+58, notes that one cranking view of the camera during the ‘drunk waking up’ scene is ‘upside down’ (BFI version, not in Lobster Films version) whereas it is actually upside down and mirrored!
+Incidentally, the image on p.
+9 of this book has been printed the wrong way round.

-In addition, the 1928 photograph of Mikhail Kaufman and his cameras, the photograph of Kaufman with the Debrie GV, and that of Dziga Vertov with the Kinamo, and others, are often reversed when published, even in scholarly publications, through a lack of knowledge of the cameras in the image.
+In addition, the 1928 photograph of Mikhail Kaufman and his cameras, the photograph of Kaufman with the Debrie GV, and that of Dziga Vertov with the Kinamo are often reversed when published, even in scholarly publications, through a lack of knowledge of the cameras in the image.

 As the credited ‘Chief Operator M. Kaufman’ was on the screen for much of the time there was clearly another operator behind the camera.
-No one else is credited in the titles for many of the wonderful sequences in the film, particularly in the mine and foundry (many of these images would stand alone as outstanding photographs), and the exhilarating ‘camera in the car’ scenes around Odesa and in the final moments of the film, which are impressive technical achievements.
+No one else is credited in the titles, but there is some evidence to show that the ‘assistant’ cinematographer was Gleb Troyanski (or Troyansky) who was presumably responsible for many of the wonderful sequences in the film, particularly in the mine and foundry (many of the images would stand alone as outstanding photographs), and the exhilarating ‘camera in the car’ scenes around Odessa.

-Professor John MacKay in his Academia paper on the film (see essential reading) has ascertained from a study of documents in the Russian State Archive of Literature and Art in Moscow that various cameramen were involved – Boris Tseitlin (‘The Eleventh Year’ scenes used in the film, except those of the Volkhov Dam taken by Konstantin Kulyaev) and Georgii Nikolaevich Khimchenko for all the new scenes shot during 1928 [p15 of the paper].
-The Central Documentary Film Studio Museum also includes Konstantin Kulyaev in the 1928 crew.
-In addition Dziga Vertov’s diary entry for 22nd June 1927 mentions two further members of the crew for the coal mine sequence, ‘Kagarlitsky’ and ‘Barantsevich’.
-The latter (described as an electrician) is included in Vertov’s list of staff in his 1923 proposal ‘On the Organisation of a Film Experiment Station’ [Kino-Eye: The Writings of Dziga Vertov’, p.
-23 – see below].
+John MacKay in his Academia paper on the film (see essential reading) has ascertained from a study of documents in the Russian State Archive of Literature and Art in Moscow that various cameramen were involved – Boris Tseitlin (‘The Eleventh Year’ scenes used in the film, except those of the Volkhov Dam taken by Konstantin Kuliaev) and Georgii Nikolaevich Khimchenko for all the new scenes shot during 1928 (p15 of the paper).

 Research into the various models produced by Etablissements André Debrie is difficult as few catalogues were published, or have survived.
 I have only come across a couple of early advertisements.
 The company still exists as a manufacturer of cinematography equipment (no longer cameras) after several iterations (including being owned by the James Bond producer, Harry Saltzmann) as part of the French CTM Group.
 Unfortunately it is unable to provide any information on the history of the company or its products.
 Camera dates have been mostly taken from a history of Debrie published by the firm in 1964, kindly provided by Laurent Mannoni.
 Some of these dates conflict with generally accepted ones published elsewhere.